-Students are assigned email accounts for all college-related communications.
+Students are assigned e-mail accounts for all college-related communications.
 Students must authenticate their accounts using their student ID number at: http://accounts.ccis.edu.
-An alternate path would be to click on eServices on the main page of the web site.
+To access your college e-mail, click on CougarMail on the main page of the web site.
 CougarMail, an internet application, is a free service to all students and is a life-time account for graduates.
-The system is accessible using any web browser from any location.
-Internet access is available to students for use as a resource in the student walk-in lab and lab classrooms, Stafford Library and the residence halls.
+The system is accessible using any web browser from any location with the exception of military bases.
+Internet access is available to students for use as a resource in the student open lab and lab classrooms, Stafford Library and the residence halls.
 A wireless network is available for laptop users.
-Students should bring their laptops to Technology Services for authentication to the wireless network.